 Beyond the Resolution Barrier

 Aqueti invents and builds supercameras.
 We envision them as a platform for unlimited possibilities.
-For safety, security and surveillance.
+For safety, security, and surveillance.
 For creating and sharing knowledge.
 For immersion in the media they produce and the analysis of data destined for a multitude of purposes.
-We create sophisticated computational imaging systems in which the camera functions as a core tool, the medium to create the media that can be processed and stored until the time is right to use it.
+We create sophisticated computational imaging systems in which the camera functions as a core tool to create the media that can be processed and stored until the time is right to use it.
 And we invent the software and hardware that can translate and transport the data on its path to its end use – which can sometimes be just an awe-inspiring image.

 Our scientist co-founders – innovators in computational imaging, processing, electrical and computer engineering – developed the technology that would become the foundation of Aqueti at Duke University, where they successfully built the world’s most compact gigapixel camera.
 In 2012, they founded Aqueti, a privately held startup headquartered in Durham, North Carolina.
 Our mission: to continue refining high pixel count cameras and their integrated software to achieve the highest resolution possible in a compact, elegant solution.
 At Aqueti, we’re not just reinventing resolution.
 We want to change the way people think about cameras.
 Our vision: Anywhere you see a camera, it should be an Aqueti camera.